slackdaystudio/vmsnap/README.md

 ## Usage

-This usage guide assumes you have installed VMSnap via the `npx install -g vmsnap` command.
+This usage guide assumes you have installed VMSnap via the `npm install -g vmsnap` command.
 Doing so will install VMSnap which includes a vmsnap bin.

 >You may execute the same commands from a local checkout by swapping out the